siddjai/GuillotineCuts/README.md

 ### 3 Phases

-- **Generating Tree** : In this phase we enumerate a set of permutations using
+- **Generating Tree** : In this phase we enumerate a set of permutations using a Generating Tree, explained in linked paper.
 - **Permutation 2 Floorplan** : We interpret the permutation as a mosaic floorplan.
 - **Compute Optimal-Cut-Seq**: Finally, we compute the optimal Guillotine cut sequence on the set of rectangles.